robert/robert.github.com/_posts/2019-12-01-pfab3-commute-times.md

 # database in a separate script)
 ```

 For Michael's use-case, this is a great idea.
 Technically, he could have got away without bothering with a database.
-He could have appended each new row of data to a normal *in-memory* list variable and then analyzed all of his data once he had collected enough of it.
+He could have appended each new row of data to a normal list variable and then analyzed all of his data once he had collected enough of it.
 In pseudo-code this would be:

 ```python
 all_commutes = []